 One of the features that stands out is the accuracy of the sound, which is not always perfectly replicated on emulators.
 It is one of the most important elements when it comes to transporting you back in time to a misspent youth.

 It works in any orientation and supports touchscreen functionality, so it will work on your smartphone as well as your Android TV box.

-Playstation fans will want to get their hands on ePSXe, which is both easy to use and is very stable.
+PlayStation fans will want to get their hands on ePSXe, which is both easy to use and very stable.
 While it is not free, it is affordable, and the available plugins and advanced features make it worthwhile.